Robert-Jia00129/Machine-Learning-Intro/Progross Report/README.md

 - [x] Start working on my project
 - [x] Upload all the rejection letters onto github.
 - [x] Start a new repository for rejection letters
+---
+## June 2 Update:
+### Finished Tasks:
+- [x] Gathered related works/papers and created a new repository for that
+- [x] Start looking at 3DUnet and how it workds
+### Tasks for tomorrow:
+- [x] Finish some papers on 3DUnet
+- [x] Rejection letters Download and update
+- [x] Finish professor Pavlos's course, and ask for a recommendation letter.